TL;DR / Quick Verdict

 JavaScript: The JIT Compilation Pipeline

-3. TurboFan (Optimizing Compiler): As the code runs, the engine watches the types.
-If a function is called 10,000 times with Integers, TurboFan compiles that specific function down to highly optimized machine code.
+- TurboFan (Optimizing Compiler): As the code runs, the engine watches the types.
+If a function is called 10,000 times with Integers, TurboFan compiles that specific function down to tightly optimized machine code.

-4. De-Optimization (The Trap): If the 10,001st call passes a Float or a String, the optimized machine code catastrophically fails.
-The engine throws away the machine code, drops back to the slow Ignition interpreter, and starts over.
-This causes massive latency spikes.
+- De-optimization (the trap): if the 10,001st call passes a float or a string, the optimized machine code no longer applies.
+The engine discards it, drops back to the slow interpreter, and starts over — causing latency spikes.

 WebAssembly: The AOT (Ahead-of-Time) Pipeline